Leinadix/C4TX/C4TX.SDL/README.md

 - **Enter**: Return to menu
 - **Space**: Replay same song

+## Rate Changing

+You can adjust the playback rate from 0.1x to 3.0x:
+- Press **1** to decrease rate by 0.1
+- Press **2** to increase rate by 0.1
+- The current rate is displayed in the song selection menu
+- The rate affects difficulty but keeps scroll speed consistent
+- Note timing and music sync are preserved at all rates

 ## User Interface

 The game includes several UI elements:
 - A modern main menu with animated background and transitions
   - Username section at the top for score identification
   - Expandable song list on the left showing all difficulties
-  - Song details panel on the top right
+  - Song details panel on the top right with rate display
   - Previous scores panel on the bottom right showing up to 5 scores
 - In-game score and combo display
 - Hit popup feedback when hitting notes
 - Key layout indicators with visual feedback on keypresses
 - Pause overlay with control information
 - Modern volume indicator with color-coded levels
+- Rate indicator showing the current playback speed

 ## Scoring and Storage